stellar-deprecated/kelp/README.md

 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed/lightyeario/kelp.svg?style=flat-square&longCache=true)][github-pulls-closed]

 Kelp is a free and open-source trading bot for the [Stellar universal marketplace][stellarx].
-Kelp is still in beta, so please submit any issues ([bug reports][github-bug-report] and [feature requests][github-feature-request]).

-Kelp includes several configurable trading strategies, and its modular design allows you to customize your algorithms, exchange integrations, and assets.
-You can define your own parameters or use the existing repository to quickly implement a trading bot.
-With Kelp, you could be up and trading on Stellar in a matter of minutes.
+Kelp includes several configurable trading strategies and exchange integrations.
+You can define your own parameters or use the sample configurations to quickly get up and running with a trading bot in a matter of minutes.
+The modular design allows you to easily create new trading strategies, exchange integrations, and assets to give you full control over the bot.

-Kelp is pre-configured to:
+Kelp is built to:

 - Make spreads and make markets
 - Create liquidity and facilitate price-discovery for ICOs
 - Price and trade custom [stablecoins][stablecoin]
-- Mimic order books from other exchanges
+- Mimic orderbooks from other exchanges

 To learn more about the Stellar protocol check out [this video created by Lumenauts][sdex explainer video].
 You can also search [Stellar's Q&A][stellar q&a].